| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 default is |

-If hypothprob is present: prints confidence intervals for the true proportions, a Chi-square test for the hypothesized probabilities, and plots the sample proportions (with atached confidence limits) alongside the corresponding hypothesized probabilities. )
+If hypothprob is present: prints confidence intervals for the true proportions, a Chi-square test for the hypothesised probabilities, and plots the sample proportions (with attached confidence limits) alongside the corresponding hypothesised probabilities.

 An invisible list containing the following components: